chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

     }
 }
 ```

 Run it in console:
 ```console
 dotnet run
 ```
-This program generates a 3 bitcoin secret keys (sk).
+This program generates three bitcoin secret keys (sk).
 Open a new file and **write them down**.
 We'll need them in the next steps.

 ```
 // Keys.txt